 The results were clear: coconut husk fragments offer the most reliable performance over time.
-And, because they are 100% natural, renewable, and compostable, they make our Ecoflo biofilter the most sustainable septic solution available.
+And, because they are 100% natural, renewable, and compostable, they make Ecoflo the most sustainable wastewater treatment solution available.

 But what is it about coco that makes it the solution of choice?
 To understand, let’s look at five key properties:

 By transforming coconut husk fragments into a filtering medium, we give second life to a valuable resource and ensure that no part of the coconut tree’s bounty is wasted.